 We arrive in Mostar late afternoon and after dropping our bags, drank a few beers and chatted with our new Brazilian friend met on the bus, we headed to the old town and the famous bridge "Stari Most".
 This bridge was completely destroyed during the war in 1993 and rebuilt in 2004.
 The bridge and the old town are now World Heritage by Unesco.

 On one side of the Neretva River is Mostar East, where the Bosnian (Muslim) community resides, and on the other side to the west is the Croatian (Catholic) community.

 A fascinating atmosphere reigns over the Ottoman-inspired Old Town, with its bazaar, small shops and of course the mosques.

 When the call to prayer is heard in this is a very special moment that we enjoyed very much.

 The next day we booked a day tour with a local and family guide company.
 The tour was focused on the beauty of the landscapes and the different sites around Mostar, but also on the events that took place between 1992 and 1995.

 We were able to enjoy a delicious breakfast on the banks of the Buna River, then we went to Blagaj, a small village surrounded by cliffs where the surrounding mountains run clear and extremely cold water in which traders put the drinks to keep them cool!
-We continued the visit of the surroundings with a stop at Pocitelj, once again a UNESCO World Heritage Site dating back to the 14th century.
+We continued the visit of the surroundings with a stop at Pocitelj, once again a UNESCO World Heritage Site dating from the 14th century.
 Superb.

 Finally we went to the Kravice waterfalls.
-It was raining, I did not swim but Thomas didn't hesitate to jump into the water.
+The rain being in the game, I did not bathe but Thomas did not ask for his rest and jumped into the water.